 At each LANGUAGE!
 Live level, there are two major components, Word Training and Text Training.
 Word Training is the online component of LANGUAGE!
 Live and focuses on the first two strands of explicit language instruction: conscious awareness of speech sounds in spoken words; and analysis and spelling of written words by phoneme-grapheme correspondence, syllable, and morpheme.
-Putting these two components (phonological awareness and word recognition) online has allowed students in a self-paced environment to master essential foundational skills before starting more advanced word study instruction (Reed & Vaughn, 2010).
+Putting these two strands online allows students in a self-paced environment to master essential foundational skills before starting more advanced word study instruction (Reed & Vaughn, 2010).
 Since spelling, word recognition, and recognition of meaningful parts of words (morphemes) depend on the same underlying knowledge of language forms and systems, students must learn to analyze words structurally.
-Focusing on identifying the constituent parts of words will not only improve spelling (Tsesmeli & Seymour, 2009), but also word attack skills and the ability to read fluently for comprehension (Bhattacharya & Ehri, 2004; Ehri, 2014).
+Focusing on identifying the constituent parts of words will not only improve spelling (Tsesmeli & Seymour, 2009), but also word attack skills and the ability to read fluently for comprehension (Bhattacharya & Ehri, 2004).